-Confirm that the subrecipient will not take any choice limiting actions, including, but not limited to, physical work or activity, may start until environmental clearance is obtained.
+Certify to understanding that no choice limiting actions, including, but not limited to, physical work or activity, may start until environmental clearance is obtained.
 All prohibitions regarding 'choice limiting actions will apply, rendering the award void and applicant ineligible for award.
-Activities with multiple environmental issues which cannot be addressed timely and cost-effectively will cause the award of CDBG-DR Funds to be canceled
+Projects with multiple environmental issues which cannot be addressed timely and cost-effectively will cause the award of CDBG-DR Funds to be canceled.
+Projects may proceed to secure all Environmental Site Assessment reports prior to award and prior to closing